vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 [^102]:
 low
 even if the efficiency is modest or

-13.10 Problems
+## 13.10 Problems
-=
 1. If we had two monochromatic (single-wavelength) light sources- -a green one at λ = 0.5 μm and a near-infrared one at A 1.0 μm- each emitting photons at an energy rate of 1 W,103 how does the number of photons emerging per second from each source compare?
 Is it the same number for each because both are 1 W sources, or is it a different number-and by what factor, if so?
 2. Overhead sunlight arrives on the surface of the earth at an intensity of about 1,000 W/m2.
 How many photons per second strike a solar panel whose area is 1.6 square meters, if the typical wavelength is λ = 0.5 μm?
 3. Using the setup in Problem 2, how many photons enter your pupil every second if you look directly at the sun?
 When doing so, your pupil restricts to a diameter of about 2 mm.
 4. The dimmest stars we can see with our eyes are thirteen orders-of- magnitude104 dimmer than the intensity of the sun.
 Building off of Problem 3, how many photons enter your eye per second at this edge of detectability?
 103: Hint: recall that 1 W is 1 J/s.
 104: 10-13 times

-   13 Solar Energy
 223
 5. Warm humans at ~300 K and glowing-hot light bulb filaments at ~2,400 K both radiate according to Eq.
 13.3.
 How much more power per unit area (W/m2) does an incandescent filament emit compared to human skin, roughly?
 6. The outcome of Problem 5 indicates that a hot light bulb filament emits thousands of times more power per unit area than human skin.
 Yet both a human and a light bulb may emit a similar amount of light105—both around 100 W. Explain how both things can be true?
 7. At what wavelength does the Wien Law say the Planck spectrum will peak for a temperature of 4,500 K?
 Express your answer in microns and compare to Figure 13.1 for confirmation.
 8. Human bodies also glow by the same physics as the sun or a light bulb filament, only it is too far out in the infrared for the human eye to see.
 For familiar objects (and human skin) all in the neighborhood of 300 K, what is the approximate wavelength of peak blackbody radiation, in microns?
 9. We might describe the efficiency of a light bulb as the fraction of its total light output that falls within the visible range.
 If using a thermal source106 why would you expect it to be impossible to reach 100% efficiency at any source temperature, based on what Figure 13.1 shows?